MatrixDev/AndroidPreferencesDsl/README.md

 # Example

-Creating preference screens is pretty easy.
+Creating preference screen is pretty easy.

 First you'll need to initialize DSL in your `PreferenceFragmentCompat`: